Mitchell-Gerrard/spectoconvo/README.md

 ## Usage

-Here's an example of how to use the `spectoconvo` package:
+Here's an example of how to encode a message using `spectoconvo` package:

 ```python
 from spectoconvo import add_message_to_spectrogram